TERRORISM

 Prunckun, Henry W., Jr. Shadow of Death: An Analytical Bibliography on Political Violence, Terrorism, and Low-Intensity Conflict.
 Metuchen, NJ: Scarecrow Press, 1995.

-Schmid, Alex P., and A.J.
-Longman.
-Political Terrorism: A New Guide to Actors and Authors, Data Bases, and Literature.
+Schmid, Alex P., and Albert J. Jongman.
+Political Terrorism: A New Guide to Actors and Authors, Data Bases, Theories, and Literature.
 Princeton, NJ: Transaction, 1987.
-[Wilcox]
+2005. [pb]

 Shanty, Frank G. and Ray Picquet, eds.; John Lalla, docs. ed.
 2 vols.
 Encyclopedia of World Terrorism: 1996-2002 and Encyclopedia of World Terrorism: Documents.
 Armonk, NY: Sharpe, 2002.

-From advertisement: "The work includes completely new and original entries on terrorist individuals, organizations, and activities around the globe, and also features a complete volume of primary source documents relating to terrorism from ancient times to the present."
+From publisher: "The work includes completely new and original entries on terrorist individuals, organizations, and activities around the globe, and also features a complete volume of primary source documents relating to terrorism from ancient times to the present."

 Smith, Myron J., Jr. The Secret Wars: A Guide to Sources in English.
 3 vols.
 Santa Barbara, CA: ABC-Clio, 1980-1981.